 LGBTQ issues in religion, with Bishop Gene Robinson of the Episcopal Diocese of New Hampshire and Rabbi Sharon Kleinbaum of Congregation Beit Simchat Torah in NYC;

 transgender issues, including a two part interview with the transgender activist Juli Grey-Owens; a discussion about New York’s Gender Expression Non-Discrimination Act (GENDA) with the bill’s sponsor, New York State Assemblyman Richard Gottfried; issues faced by transgender people in sports and, in upcoming episodes, a first-person account of a teenage boy growing up trans and bisexual, and problems encountered by trans people in getting appropriate health care, with Dr. Marci Bowers and Michael Silverman, Executive Director of the Transgender Legal Defense and Education Fund,

 LGBTQ issues in public schools, with California State Senator Mark Leno, the sponsor of a law to end the exclusion of LGBTQ history from school curricula there.

 Creating partnerships and expanding the pool of participating youth

-We are now working to set up an OutCasting presence in New York City so that LGBTQ youth and straight allies from the city can participate.
-This effort will almost certainly involve other nonprofit organizations.
-This is the first step in an expansion that we hope will culminate in a network of OutCasting student groups all over the country, so that the program is not only nationally distributed but also nationally sourced.
+In 2014, OutCasting/MFPG opened a bureau in New York City in partnership with the Hetrick-Martin Institute, a well-known nonprofit that provides services to LGBTQ youth in the city.
+We are now working with Michigan State University to establish an OutCasting bureau there.
+These are early steps in an expansion that will culminate in a network of OutCasting student groups all over the country, so that the program is not only nationally distributed but also nationally sourced.